dogweather/repo-health-check/README.md

 [Live app →](http://repocheck.com/)

-This is a fully client-side GitHub/BitBucket repo analyzer.
+A fully client-side GitHub/BitBucket repo analyzer.
 It finds out: Is a project well managed?
-Does it _accept_ help?
+Does it _accept help_?
 How does it compare to other options?
 And then: what should you do to take your repo from **in the weeds** to **_super effective_**?